zwettemaan/CRDT_UXP/README.md

 Before you can start the daemon you need a valid license.
 See further below for info on how to obtain a free trial license.

-More info on how to use the License Manager and how to obtain a free license or a trial license:
+More info on how to use the PluginInstaller and how to obtain a free license or a trial license:

 https://www.rorohiko.com/crdt